 Procedures are the lowest level in the organization’s security documentation structure.

-While a security policy is a high-level document containing general directives, a procedure is a very detailed document that illustrates in step-by-step instructions how a specific task is done.
+While a security policy is a high-level document containing general directives, a procedure is a very detailed document that illustrates in step-by-step instructions on how a specific task is done.

 Now, let’s assemble all the pieces together to see the complete picture: